appfuzzer-study/appfuzzer-study/Emma-Tutorial.md

 STEP 1.
 Download the [Instrumentation.zip](Instrumentation.zip) file and uncompress it;

 STEP 2.
-Create a new directory named `EmmaInstrumentation` under the package.
+Create a new directory named `EmmaInstrument` under the package.
 For example, if your package name is `a.b`, then create a folder under `b`;

 STEP 3.
-Copy `EmmaInstrumentation.java`, `FinishListener.java`, `InstrumentedActivity.java` and `SMSInstrumentedReceiver.java` to the `EmmaInstrumentation` folder.
+Copy `EmmaInstrumentation.java`, `FinishListener.java`, `InstrumentedActivity.java` and `SMSInstrumentedReceiver.java` to the `EmmaInstrument` folder.
 For example, the path for the `EmmaInstrumentation.java` should be <package-name>/EmmaInstrumentation/EmmaInstrumentation.java;

 STEP 4.
 Open the `InstrumentedActivity.java` and revise it based on the inside instruction;